 We love the summertime, but the heat does bring its own set of challenges when it comes to transporting a few of our products.
 Our Cream and Belly Butter, in particular, are vulnerable to temperature fluctuations, and this can cause these products to arrive at their destination in liquid or semi-liquid form.

 Before you get too nervous, let us first debunk any concerns for the product itself: after one of our products has melted, it is absolutely safe to use (even if it feels gritty from the crystallized shea butter)!
-The product is just as effective as ever, in fact; it just may have a different consistency or texture.
+The product is still effective; it just may have a different consistency or texture.

 One of the primary ingredients in our Cream and Belly Butter is organic shea butter.
 Shea butter is extracted from the kernel of a fruit tree that grows wild in west Africa.
 Although it is often called a “nut,” it more closely resembles an avocado than a nut like a walnut.
 Pure shea butter has a melting point range of 89˚F – 113˚F, which makes it solid at room temperature, but able to melt onto your skin (or when placed in temps above 89˚F).